 methodology to define, plan and integrate your strategy

-A Three Session Strategy Workshop
+A Three-Session Strategy Workshop

 Many organisations are faced with a difficult challenge when asked to define their strategic objectives.
 The people responsible are so driven by day to day activities that they have little time to engage in strategy.
-It is at times like this that a ‘break-though’ action is required.
+It is at times like this that a ‘break-through’ action is required.
 Using a skilled external facilitator to drive a strategy workshop can make a real difference.

 Intrafocus consultants have decades of experience in strategy workshop facilitation.
 We have developed a three session strategy workshop based on the strategic principles found in the Balanced Scorecard Methodology.
 The methodology, which examines the four focus areas (or Perspectives) of Finance, Customer, Internal Processes and Organisational Capacity builds a ‘balanced’ strategy through the use of facilitated exercises.
 The three sessions take place during the mornings of three consecutive days.

 The morning sessions last between four and six hours each depending on the number of attendees.
 The facilitator organises ‘homework’ for the afternoon that usually takes around an hour to complete.
 This time is also used by the facilitator to write a critique of the session output which is presented the next day.

 The aim of the three sessions is to create an Integrated Strategy Map, similar to the illustration below.
 Our consultants will also record all of the material generated in a Strategy document using a pre-defined template.
 Please download a copy of the template shown on the right-hand side of this page.

 A three-session facilitated workshop based on the balanced scorecard methodology

 - Location: On-site (your location)